Doctors

 Dr. Chiazor

-Leili Heidema
+Dr. Leili Heidema

 Leili is a Registered Psychologist with experience providing mental health services to Indigenous peoples in private practice and the public sector.
 She has over 10 years of experience supervising mental health teams in remote and isolated communities of the Northwest Territories.
 Leili’s areas of expertise include PTSD/trauma, mood disorders and couples therapy.